MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 4. Connect to MetaMask in the navigation

-The navigation component will connect to MetaMask using conditional rendering to show an **Install MetaMask** or **Connect MetaMask** button or, once connected, display your wallet address in a hypertext link that connects to [Etherescan](https://etherscan.io).
+The `Navigation` component will connect to MetaMask using conditional rendering to show an **Install MetaMask** or **Connect MetaMask** button or, once connected, display your wallet address in a hypertext link that connects to [Etherscan](https://etherscan.io).

-In the `/src/components/Navigation/Navigation.tsx` file, add the following code:
+Update `/src/components/Navigation/Navigation.tsx` to the following:

 ```tsx  title="Navigation.tsx"
 import { useMetaMask } from '~/hooks/useMetaMask'